MiloTheFish8/frontend-curriculum/notes/javascript.md

 <summary>What are the differences between a class and a constructor function?</summary>

 - `class` can't be used without `new` (could be imitated inside the constructor function with `new.target`)
+- different log to console (function and class)
 - class methods are not iterable
 ```JavaScript
 for (const prop in player) {